cassiersg/fullverif/README.md

 **Synthesis** takes the design as input and must be performed by Yosys, using the provided `msk_presynth.tcl` script.
 This outputs a netlist in two formats: a verilog and a json one.
+By default (configurable in `main.sh`), the outputs are written in a temporary directory, whose name is displayed (on stdout).
+In order to support various usages an tools (while not producing thousands of warnings), the verilog netlist is written down in 3 variant: one that contains attributes, ones that does not contain any attributes, and finally one where attributes are converted to comments.

 **Simulation** takes the verilog netlist, a testbench and optionnally other verilog files and outputs a vcd.